utelecon/utelecon.github.io/src/pages/en/faculty_members/url.md

 ### How to Add the Online Class URL in UTOL

 - [Demo Video (Captions in Japanese only)](https://youtu.be/JeBwwDfhJJw)
-- For details of the procedure, please check the ITC-LMS News "[Setting up courses in UTOL (for lecturers / TAs)](https://utelecon.adm.u-tokyo.ac.jp/en/utol/lecturers/settings/)".
+- For details of the procedure, please check the page "[Setting up courses in UTOL (for lecturers / TAs)](../utol/lecturers/settings/)".

 ## Supplementary Information: Announcing the Online Class URL using Systems other than UTOL